wizmariefa/csci305-ruby-lab/README.md

 This lab will make use of a dataset containing a million song titles.
 This dataset is used in various machine learning experiments and is provided by the Laboratory for the Recognition and Organization of Speech and Audio at Columbia University.
 I have added this dataset to the repository under the name `unieque_tracks.txt`

-In addition, I have created a subset of this dataset containing only song titles that begin with the letter ``A''.
+In addition, I have created a subset of this dataset containing only song titles that begin with the letter "A".
 We will use this file for debugging and testing purposes.
 This can be found in the file `a_tracks.txt`.

 # File Templates